1024inc/engineering-blog/eng-paths/software_engineer_3.md

 - Gives timely, helpful feedback to peers and managers
 - Understands how their work fits into the larger project and identifies problems with requirements
-- Proactively communicate with team in advance in regards to blockers and changes of deadlines
+- Proactively and thoughtfully communicates with team in regards to questions, assumptions, blockers, and changes of estimated timeline
+- Participates in team events, both within engineering and the broader team at Beyond
+- Contributes to design docs and Tettra articles

 </td></tr>
 <tr><td>